 These three reports can also be returned as one by the SVS, this is named the concatenated report.
+In order to use the Connective SVS as a qualified service, the DA shall request the concatenated report.

 All these reports are encoded using XML, which allows the implementer to easily manipulate and extract information for further analysis.
 No presentation whatsoever of the SVR is foreseen in the SVS.
 If this is a desired functionality, it is considered a responsibility of the SVC.